Mirantis/mke-docs/content/docs/operations/kubernetes/kubelet.md

 You can deploy custom profiles to configure kubelet on a per-node basis.

 A kubelet custom profile comprises a profile name and a set of values.
-The profile name is used to identify the profile and to target it to specific nodes in the cluster, while the values are merged into the final kubelet configuration that is applied to a target node.
+The profile name identifies the profile and targets it to specific nodes in the cluster, while the values are merged into the final kubelet configuration that is applied to a target node.